Ad1tyaRaj/freelance-project-showcase/README.md

 ## 🧪 Running the Projects

-Sure, Adi!
-Here's a **professional and reusable `Setup Instructions` section** you can add to each individual project’s `README.md` — especially since all your projects are **web apps with REST APIs** using Django or Flask.
+**professional and reusable `Setup Instructions` section** you can add to each individual project’s `README.md` — especially since all your projects are **web apps with REST APIs** using Django or Flask.

 You can tweak it slightly per project based on its framework.
-I’ll give you two templates: one for **Django + DRF**, and one for **Flask + Flask-RESTful**.
+I’ll give you two templates: one for **Django + DRF**.

 ---